 Calibration of AC voltmeter and AC ammeter.

-The calibration is the process of checking the accuracy of the result by comparing it with the standard value.
-In other words, calibration checks the correctness of the instrument by comparing it with the reference standard.
-It helps us in determining the error occurring in the reading and adjusts the voltages for getting the ideal reading.
+Calibration is the process of checking the accuracy of an instrument or measurement system by comparing its readings with a known, reference standard.
+In other words, calibration verifies the correctness of the instrument by comparing its output to the reference value.
+It helps identify any errors in the instrument’s readings and allows for adjustments to ensure the instrument provides accurate and ideal measurements.

 where,